tilt-dev/ctlptl/README.md

 - `ctlptl` is NOT intended to help you setup a remote cluster, or a remote dev sandbox.
 If you want to declaratively set up prod clusters, check out [`clusterapi`](https://cluster-api.sigs.k8s.io/).

+## Privacy

+`ctlptl` sends anonymized usage statistics, so we can improve it on every platform.
+Opt out with `ctlptl analytics opt out`.

 ## License

 Copyright 2020 Windmill Engineering